-- Banking Center: You can make payments at any Banking Center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
-Payments made at a Banking Center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.
+- Financial center: You can make payments at any financial center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
+Payments made at a financial center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.

 If time is not an issue: